exonum/exonum-doc/src/get-started/create-service.md

 [Transaction](../architecture/transactions.md) is a kind of message which performs atomic actions on the blockchain state.

-For our cryptocurrency tutorial we need two transaction types:
+For our tutorial we need two transaction types:

 - Create a new wallet and add some money to it
 - Transfer money between two different wallets